 - Place of residence: If you live somewhere with more stringent regulations, a higher number of annual claims, and/or a higher cost of living, you will have higher disability insurance premiums.

+If your business has employees, it is highly recommended that you maintain disability coverage for your employees.
 Disability insurance is a perk that many employees will appreciate, as it provides peace of mind that they will still have income if an injury or illness prevents them from working.
 Business owners can be covered by disability insurance as well.

 To purchase disability insurance as a small business owner, you normally must show that your business has made a profit for at least the past two years.
 This information, on which the disability coverage amount will be based, probably will require producing tax returns.